 The display can be mounted in a landscape, portrait, video wall or artistic angle mode; and can be any physical size that meets your needs and budget.

-The information that you can display using digital signage is limited only by your imagination: announcements, menus, directions and instructions, looped safety training, advertisements, and emergency information are only the beginning.
+The information that you can display using digital signage is limited only by your imagination: announcements, menus, directions, instructions, looped safety training, advertisements, and emergency information are only a short list of roles they can fill.

 The information that you display can either be static (the same all the time or following a preset schedule), or it can be dynamic (live weather feeds, twitter feeds, even streaming feeds from IP cameras, and live TV) OR you can mix and match any and all of these content types!